watsonlogic-software/watsonlogic-parallax/README.md

 ## Known Limitations

-This component component currently uses background-attachment:fixed, which is not supported in all browsers (works on most desktop browsers, but has limited support on mobile browsers).
+This component component currently uses `background-attachment:fixed`, which is not supported in all browsers (works on most desktop browsers, but has limited support on mobile browsers).
 According to Can I Use, the `fixed` CSS value is currently only partially supported on iOS Safari and Chrome for Android.
 We will work towards a more universal solution in the future.

 ## License